Chicken Noodle Soup with Lemon and Fresh Herbs

 - Chicken broth – use whatever broth or stock you like.
 We like Better Than Bullion.

 - Heavy cream – a touch of heavy cream will make the soup a little creamy without being thick.
-If you don’t want to use heavy cream, half and half or whole milk could work, but they won’t give the soup the same rich, creamy flavor or texture.
+If you don’t want to use heavy cream, half and half works well too.
+It’ll just be a little less creamy.

 - Egg noodles – classic chicken noodle soup needs a classic, squiggly egg noodle!